The Roll Out

 “It was a message from God,” Manny Garcia mumbles barely loud enough for the rest to hear.

 He’s in tears and appears to be one of the most moved of the group.

 “Where’s Lexie?”
 Brett asks, suddenly noticing that no one is standing before us.

 It even surprises me.
 I never saw her leave.

 “Is this what you wanted to show us?” he asks.

-“No, not exactly, but it gets the job done,” I reply.
+“No, not exactly, but it should suffice,” I reply.

-He makes a sound signifying agreement with a dash of curiosity mixed in, I think.
+He makes a short muffled sound signifying agreement mixed in with a dash of curiosity, I think.

 “Come on, everyone.
 We’ve got just enough life support to make it to the shuttle, but not much more,” Captain Littleton notes.

 “Beatle, are you standing by?”
 Major Alvindorf calls into his com-link.